How to choose the right guard stance

-all varies in relation to ourselves and the context that we face, therefore, here is some ideas to think about:
+All vary in relation to ourselves and the context that we are facing, therefore, here are the topics to think about:

-- How many opponents we face?
-There are others who might be involved (actively or passively)?
+- How many opponents are we facing?
+Are there others who might be involved (actively or passively)?

-- The opponents seem to know martial arts?
+- The opponents seem to know martial arts (read The signals that identify an attacker who practices martial arts)?

-- Aggressors are humans or animals (eg. a dog)?
+- Are the aggressors humans or animals (eg. a dog)?

 - Can we protect ourselves from environmental dangers (eg. fighting on a staircase)?

-- Can we move abruptly and easily in all directions (including top and bottom)?
+- Can we move abruptly and easily in all directions (including top and bottom, eg. a low ceiling)?

-- Do we have a good view of the scenario?
+- Do we have a good view of the scenario (or there is something that could surprise us)?

-- The guard stance can (even lightly) intimidate our opponents (eg. demonstrating competence)?
+- The guard stance can (even lightly) intimidate our opponents (eg. demonstrating competence, read Self-defense: aggression in front of a supermarket)?

-- The guard stance can trick our opponents (ie. hiding competence)?
+- The guard stance can trick our opponents (eg. hiding our competence)?

-- Can we hide the fact that we had taken a guard stance (hidden guards)?
+- Can we hide the fact that we had taken a guard stance (eg. hidden guards, read A self-defense trick: the secret guard stances)?

-- Can we use our posture to invite the opponent to make mistakes (eg. offering a target to trap him)?
+- Can we use our posture to invite the opponent to make mistakes (eg. offering a target to trap him, read Hitting effectively: distances and targets)?

-- What kind of performance in terms of power / speed / reactivity can we express?
+- What kind of performance in terms of power / speed / reactivity / flexibility can we express in the present moment?

-- What is the relationship between our body and the one of the opponent (height, weight, muscle mass, agility, etc.)?
+- What is the relationship between our body and the opponent’s one (height, weight, muscle mass, agility, etc.)?

 - What is the current state of health of our body?
 What can we expose and what not?